-Now Terrie and her sister, Kim Brigham-Campbell, members of the Confederated Tribes of the Umatilla Indian Reservation, are sharing their generations-old family tradition with the public.
+Since 2014 Terrie and her sister, Kim Brigham-Campbell, members of the Confederated Tribes of the Umatilla Indian Reservation, have shared their generations-old family tradition with the public.
 They opened the fish market in Cascade Locks, their riverfront hometown in the Columbia River Gorge, 40 miles east of Portland.
 The market specializes in wild, native-caught fish from the Columbia River: spring salmon and sturgeon in spring; summer chinook, sockeye and steelhead in summer; and fall chinook, Coho and steelhead in autumn.
 The Brigham family — often Kim and Terrie — catches all of it.

 On any given day, you can see the family’s work, displayed on a thick bed of crushed ice in the market’s long glass display case.
 Your eye immediately goes to the trays of fat spring Chinook fillets, so bright and shiny they seem to glow.
 There’s smoked chinook too — right out of the smoker in back of the store — along with sturgeon fillets, smoked sturgeon, steelhead fillets, salmon chowder and tubs of savory homemade salmon dip.
 To provide customers with plenty of variety, the market also carries fresh Northwest seafood like halibut and scallops from regional sources.

 “It doesn’t get much fresher,” suggests Terrie, noting that the “springers” came in just a few hours ago, netted right near Cascade Locks.
 “People like to know where their food is coming from, and they like that there’s a story behind it.”